I'm back on my regular schedule next week, so today will be the last of these mini-posts (at least for now!).

 I initially decided to compromise and pick up one figure from each release - Snow from Plantary and the Midnighter from The Authority (those two would spend several years as desk decor at my office).
 In 2007 I came across the rest of the series on sale at ComiKazi (my local comic shop when I lived in Calgary), and picked up another two.
 I'm still on the fence about these toys, but I can't lie - they've grown on me.
 And hey, at least the Authority figures aren't in the terrible costumes from the new DCU versions of the characters!

-The Midnighter & Apollo from The Authority
+The Midnighter & Apollo from The Authority This release didn't include stands. |

-This figure is currently in storage, so this is an old photo
+Elijah Snow from Planetary.
+This figure is currently in storage, so this is an old photo of him at my desk at work.
+Amusingly, two different co-workers mistook him for the Glad Man. |